istmobiome/web/content/project/trans-water/index.md

 ---
 title: Transisthmian Water Microbiomes
 subtitle: Assembly-based metagenomics of coral reef & mangrove water samples from both sides of the Isthmus of Panama.
-summary: Assembly-based metagenomics of coral reef & mangrove water samples from both sides of the Isthmus of Panama.
+summary: Assembly-based metagenomics of marine water from both sides of the Isthmus of Panama.
 authors: []
 tags: []
 categories: []